 Today the newswires are full of stories about monasteries being raided by the army, of monks being beaten, shot and tear gassed, and the military firing live rounds into protesters.

-A 50-year old Japanese journalist is among the ten people confirmed killed in the latest protests.
+A 50-year-old Japanese photo-journalist, Kenji Nagai, is among the 10 people confirmed killed in the latest protests.
 Hundreds of people are reported to have been taken away by the military.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me